xplosionmind/old.tommi.space/_notes/public/Website development.md

 ### v0.1

-1. Accounts for loop does not work
 1. Cantiere background
-1. `if` condition for empty CSV cells in `_data`?
 10. Browser branding color: should it match the background or the accent color?
 15. Study [Search Engine Optimization repo](https://github.com/marcobiedermann/search-engine-optimization 'search-sngine-optimization on GitHub') and Blogger’s `<head>` to **improve SEO**